kramsretlow/Autologistic.jl/docs/src/Examples.md

 parameter that controls the strength of interaction between neighbor states.

 In our terminology it's just an autologistic model with the appropriate graph.
-Specifically, it's an `ARsimple` model: one with `FullUnary` type unary parameter, and `SimplePairwise` type pairwise parameter.
+Specifically, it's an `ALsimple` model: one with `FullUnary` type unary parameter, and `SimplePairwise` type pairwise parameter.

 We can create such a model once we have the graph.
 For example, let's create two 30-by-30